 - …and more.

-With remote employees taking care of work in these roles, you can focus on the core areas of logistics and order fulfillment – something that is critical for an ecommerce business.
+With remote employees taking care of work in these roles, you can focus on the core areas of logistics such as order management and order fulfillment – something that is critical for an ecommerce business.

 Set the goals for your remote ecommerce teams

 Just like with any team, your remote teams will need specific goals to work towards.
 It can be easy to stray from the path when working remotely.
 This is where well-defined individual and team goals play a big role.